aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 The Ubuntu EKS optimized AMI has moved from 20.04 to 22.04 for Kubernetes 1.29+.
 This new AMI version is __not currently__ supported for users relying on AMI auto-discovery with the Ubuntu AMI family.
 More details can be found in this [GitHub issue](https://github.com/aws/karpenter-provider-aws/issues/5572).
 Please review this issue before upgrading to Kubernetes 1.29 if you are using the Ubuntu AMI family.
 Upgrading to 1.29 without making any changes to your EC2NodeClass will result in Karpenter being unable to create new nodes.
 {{% /alert %}}

+{{% alert title="Note" color="primary" %}}
+Webhooks have been re-enabled by default starting in `0.34.9` to faciliate migration to `v1.0`.
+If your cluster has network policies that blocks Ingress, ports 8000, 8001, 8081, 8443 will need to be allowlisted.
+You may still choose to disable webhooks through the helm chart.
+{{% /alert %}}

 * Karpenter now supports `nodepool.spec.disruption.budgets`, which allows users to control the speed of disruption in the cluster.
 Since this requires an update to the Custom Resource, before upgrading, you should re-apply the new updates to the CRDs.
 Check out [Disruption Budgets]({{<ref "../concepts/disruption#disruption-budgets" >}}) for more.
 * With Disruption Budgets, Karpenter will disrupt multiple batches of nodes simultaneously, which can result in overall quicker scale-down of your cluster.
 Before `0.34.0`, Karpenter had a hard-coded parallelism limit for each type of disruption.
 In `0.34.0`+, Karpenter will now disrupt at most 10% of nodes for a given NodePool.
 There is no setting that will be perfectly equivalent with the behavior prior to `0.34.0`.
 When considering how to configure your budgets, please refer to the following limits for versions prior to `0.34.0`:
   * `Empty Expiration / Empty Drift / Empty Consolidation`: infinite parallelism